Disclosures and Security

 Direct Deposit Authorization Form: For Employer

-Use this form to enroll for Direct Deposit of your Social Security, Supplemental Security Income, or Railroad Retirement Board benefits to your Credit Union account.
+To enroll for Direct Deposit of your Social Security, Supplemental Security Income, or Railroad Retirement Board benefits to your Dover Federal account, choose "Get Direct Deposit" on the Go Direct website and complete the registration steps.

 Effective August 15, 2010, changes to Federal Regulation made it a requirement for financial institutions to have your permission to overdraw your checking account for an ATM or one-time debit card transaction.
 Without your opt-in consent, transactions that would overdraw your account would be declined.
 The opt-in process is easy.
 You may notify us via secure messaging on our home banking site, telephone our call center toll free at 888-818-3328, visit any of our branches, or click here for a form that can be completed and faxed to us at (302) 678-4391.